 We’ve split up our guide based on Provence’s six “departments”: Bouches du Rhone in the southwest (which includes the cities of Marseille and Aix-en-Provence), Vaucluse (and the city of Avignon) to the northwest, Haute Alpes to the north, Alpes-de-Haute Provence (and its capital Digne) in the center, Var along the central coast, and Alpes Maritimes (including Cannes and Nice) in the southeast.
 Our guide to running in Provence maps out the best running spots in each district, incuding the most attractive sections of the area’s extensive network bike and walking paths, waterfront promenades, coastal routes, quiet trails and rural roads passing by vineyards and lavender fields.

 France’s high speed train network is the chosen way to travel between Provence’s main cities.
-Within the major locals like Marseille, Nice, and Avignon, public transit is widespread and easily navigable, and the downtown areas are walkable.
-For some of the more rural areas of Provence, like the Luberon, a car is the easiest solution.
-Note: We have additional, detailed running guides for Nice and the Côte d’Azur.
+Within Marseille, Nice, and Avignon, public transit is widespread and easily navigable, and the downtown areas are walkable.
+For some of the more rural areas of Provence, a car is the easiest solution.
+Note: We have additional, detailed running guides for Marseille, Nice and the Côte d’Azur.